anushkagupta0203/GeeksforGeeks-Content/README.md

 - Patterns in publishing (e.g., most active days)

 ## 📂 Dataset
-*The dataset used is assumed to be sourced from or based on GeeksforGeeks article metadata.
-It may include fields like:*
+*The dataset used is sourced from or based on GeeksforGeeks article metadata.
+It include fields like:*
 - Title
 - Author
 - Tags